Marta Dusseldorp

-Marta Dusseldorp (born 1 February 1973) is an Australian stage, film and theatre actress.
+Marta Dusseldorp is an Australian stage, film and theatre actress.
 Her television credits include BlackJack, Crownies (and its spin-off Janet King), Jack Irish and A Place to Call Home.

+She is also a producer, as co-founder and co-owner with her husband Ben Winspear of Archipelago Productions in Hobart, Tasmania.

 Early life and education

-Dusseldorp is the granddaughter of Dutch-born engineer Dick Dusseldorp, the founder of Lend Lease Corporation.
-Her maternal grandfather was Sandy Robertson, a Sydney paediatrician.
+Dusseldorp is the granddaughter of Dutch-born engineer Dick Dusseldorp, the founder of Lendlease.
+Her maternal grandfather was Sandy Robertson, a Sydney paediatrician, whose forebears were also medical doctors.
+Her great-grandfather was one of seven brothers in a family from Dumbarton, on the west coast of Scotland, in which eight of ten sons studied medicine at the University of Glasgow.
+Dusseldorp was the subject of an episode of the television genealogical documentary series Who Do You Think You Are? that first screened on SBS on 14 May 2019.

 She attended Ascham School and then Geelong Grammar School, graduating in 1990, and the University of New South Wales, where she majored in theatre and film for two years.
 She then went on to study at the Victorian College of the Arts in Melbourne.

 Career

-Dusseldorp played the character of Janet King in the 2011 ABC1 drama series Crownies, a role she reprised in the 2014 spin-off Janet King.
-She is also known for the telemovie series BlackJack (2003–2007) as Sam Lawson and the 2012 Jack Irish telemovie series as Linda Hillier.
-She has appeared in guest roles on television series such as All Saints.
-She had a starring role in the series A Place to Call Home, which ran from 2013 until 2018.
+Stage

+Dusseldorp started her career on the stage, performing in productions of The Lost Echo, The War of the Roses (Shakespeare), and The Bourgeois Gentleman.
+She has worked with Sydney Theatre Company, Belvoir, Griffin, The Ensemble, Bell Shakespeare, and Melbourne Theatre Company.

-She won the award for Best Female Actor in a Supporting Role in a Play in the 2009 Helpmann Awards for her performance as Queen Margaret in Benedict Andrews' The War of the Roses with the Sydney Theatre Company.
-Dusseldorp returned to the stage in 2016 in the premiere of Benedict Andrews' play Gloria with the Griffin Theatre Company.
+She returned to the stage in 2016 in the premiere of Benedict Andrews' play Gloria with the Griffin Theatre Company.
 In November 2017, Dusseldorp and her husband Ben Winspear played the couple in Joanna Murray-Smith's stage adaptation of Scenes from a Marriage for the Queensland Theatre Company.

-In 2020 she played the role of Erica Bowden in the romantic comedy Ellie & Abbie (& Ellie's Dead Aunt).
+In 2020, Dusseldorp played the role of Mum in Angus Cerini's The Bleeding Tree at Hobart's Theatre Royal, directed by Ben Winspear.

+In 2021, Dusseldorp and Essie Davis played sisters as Solange and Claire, with Stephanie Jack as Mistress, in The Maids by Jean Genet as translated by Martin Crimp.
+It was directed by Ben Winspear and performed at The Playhouse Theatre in Hobart, opening on 30 October 2021.

+In a new production of Euripides’ timeless play Women of Troy, Dusseldorp played Andromache, Wife of Hector in March 2023.
+It was staged at Tasmania's Ten Days on the Island arts festival, at Hobart's Theatre Royal, directed by Ben Winspear.
+The production, by Dusseldorp and Winspear's company Archipelago Productions, was based on Tom Wright’s adaptation.
+The production included an original score by composer Katie Noonan, who set to music poems by Kurdish-Iranian journalist Behrouz Boochani performed by a community chorus of women and children.